Platform

 Public Safety

-Public Safety Vision True public safety is the essential foundation of a thriving city.
-It is built daily through intentional design, proactive intervention, and clear standards that prevent harm before it happens.
-My vision is a Sacramento where safety is designed into every block from well-lit streets designed to save lives, to policies that compassionately address homelessness with accountability, to a layered security strategy that ensures our police can focus on protecting our community from serious crime.
-Safety is the bedrock of opportunity, and every resident deserves to feel secure in their neighborhood.
-Policy Why This Matters For too long, “public safety” has been narrowly equated with the number of police officers.
-While a fully staffed department is essential, safety is fundamentally shaped long before a 911 call is made.
-A dark, poorly marked street is a public safety failure.
-A sidewalk obstructed by an untreated mental health crisis is a public safety failure.
-A business district where vandalism and petty crime go unchallenged is a public safety failure.
-Our current approach often asks police to solve problems they are not designed to fix, stretching them thin and deepening community frustration.
+Public Safety Vision Public safety is the foundation of a thriving city.
+It is built daily through thoughtful design and proactive intervention that prevents harm before it occurs.
+My vision is a Sacramento where safety is designed into every block from well-lit streets, to policies that compassionately address homelessness, and a layered security strategy that allows our police to focus on protecting the community from serious crime.
+Safety is the bedrock of opportunity and every resident should feel secure in their neighborhood.
+Policy Why This Matters For too long public safety has been equated with the number of police officers.
+While a fully staffed police department is essential, safety is fundamentally shaped long before a 911 call is made.
+A dark street, a sidewalk obstructed by an untreated mental health crisis, and a business district where vandalism goes unchallenged are all public safety failures.
+Our current approach asks police to solve problems they are not designed to fix, stretching them thin and deepening community frustration.
 We must be smarter.
-By designing roads that naturally reduce speeds, we prevent tragedies.
-By lighting our public spaces, we reclaim them for everyone.
-By honestly differentiating between those who need a hand up and those who need professional intervention, we can address homelessness with both compassion and accountability.
-Finally, using a mix of trained security personnel for visibility and deterrence in commercial areas is a practical force multiplier.
-It protects small businesses, improves the environment for residents and visitors, and allows our sworn officers to concentrate on the complex, high-risk work that truly requires their expertise.
-This comprehensive strategy moves us from merely responding to crime to systematically preventing it.
-It makes every city dollar and every city worker part of the safety solution, creating a Sacramento where people feel secure because the environment itself is designed for security.
+We can prevent tragedies by designing roads that naturally reduce speeds and illuminate our public spaces to reclaim them for everyone.
+By differentiating between those who need a helping hand versus professional intervention we can address homelessness with compassion and accountability.
+With trained security personnel we can protect small businesses, improve quality-of-life for residents, and allow our peace officers to concentrate on work that truly requires their expertise.
+I’d like to implement a comprehensive strategy where we can move from merely responding to crime to preventing it.
+Let’s create a Sacramento where everyone feels safe and an environment itself that is designed with security in mind.

 error: Content is protected !!